 ABOUT THE INDUSTRIAL STUDIES DEPARTMENT

-The University of Wisconsin-Platteville's Department of Industrial Studies offers two degree programs of study, one in industrial technology management with emphases in building construction mangement, building construction safety management, manufacturing technology management, and occupational safety management.
+The University of Wisconsin-Platteville's Department of Industrial Studies offers two degree programs of study, one in industrial technology management with emphases in building construction management, building construction safety management, manufacturing technology management, and occupational safety management.
 The ITM program deals with the management of technologies in building construction and manufacturing and with safety issues in these areas.
 The second degree program is technology education and this program prepares students to become technology education teachers in middle and high schools.

 Do you love building things, working with tools, machines, and other people who love to build things?
 If you do then obtaining an Industrial Technology Management degree may be for you!